LTV Signatures in PDF

 LTV in Adobe

 In addition, Adobe Reader is sensitive to local certificate trust settings when reporting (or misreporting) the LTV feature.
-If the signing chain has a trust anchor (which may not even be the root certificate) on the local system or in the European Union Trusted Lists (EUTL), the signature will be shown as LTV-enabled.
-This means that from Adobe's perspective, the same signature can be LTV-enabled on one system but not on another.
+If the signing chain has a trust anchor (which may not even be the root certificate) on the local system or in the European Union Trusted Lists (EUTL), the signature will be shown as LTV enabled.
+This means that from Adobe's perspective, the same signature can be LTV enabled on one system but not on another.

 Secure PDF uses a stricter method to establish the LTV capability, which is aligned with ETSI practices.
-For the PDFVerify component to classify a signature as LTV (pfBaselineLTA), the document must contain the full validation material necessary to validate the signature in OfflineMode at the time of signing as well as a document timestamp.
+For the PDFVerify component to classify a signature as LTV enabled (pfBaselineLTA), the document must contain the full validation material necessary to validate the signature in OfflineMode at the time of signing as well as a document timestamp.
 The LTV status returned by PDFVerify may differ from that returned by Adobe, but it will always match the ETSI understanding.

 Creating an LTV Signature

 Secure PDF also follows the ETSI understanding of LTV when creating signatures with PDFSign.
-The component will attempt to collect the full validation material and add it to the document when the Update method is called.
-While there is generally more than one way to create an LTV signature, it is recommended to use the following two-step approach:
+The component will attempt to collect the full validation material and will add it to the document when the Update method is called.
+Although there is generally more than one way to create an LTV signature, it is recommended to use the following two-step approach:

 1. Create a base extended signature with an embedded signature timestamp.